allcloud-io/clisso/README.md

 **WIP Warning!
 This project is still under development and isn't expected to be stable yet.**

-Clisso (pronounced `/ˈklIsoʊ/`) allows you to retrieve temporary credentials for cloud providers by authenticating with an identity provider (IdP).
+Clisso (pronounced `/ˈklIsoʊ/`) allows you to retrieve temporary credentials for cloud platforms by authenticating with an identity provider (IdP).

-The following cloud providers are currently supported:

-- [AWS][1]

 The following identity providers are currently supported:

 - [OneLogin][2]
 - [Okta][3]

+The following cloud platforms are currently supported:

+- [AWS][1]

+Clisso uses the [SAML][7] standard to authenticate users.

 ## Installation